 Chia seed to milk pudding ratio

-After doing many test runs to see which chia pudding is the best consistency and texture and which the family likes the best I determined 2 tablespoon of chia seeds with ½ cup of milk is the best ratio for chia seed pudding.
+After doing many test runs to see which chia pudding is the best consistency and texture, and which the family likes the best, I determined 2 tablespoons of chia seeds with ½ cup of milk is the best ratio for chia seed pudding.

 Servings | Chia Seeds | Milk |